huj3/TEST/TEST3.rst

   | LGA75                          | 61             | 140              | 41             | 230             | 202             | 80             | 82               |
   +--------------------------------+----------------+------------------+----------------+-----------------+-----------------+----------------+------------------+

-  .. note:: the results of Canu, Falcon, Flye, Mecat and Wtdbg are copied from ftp://ftp.dfci.harvard.edu/pub/hli/wtdbg/at-f1, published by `wtdbg2 paper <https://www.nature.com/articles/s41592-019-0669-3>`__, the complete result of Quast can be seen from `here <./TEST3.pdf>`__.
+  .. note:: the results of Canu, Falcon, Flye, Mecat and Wtdbg are copied from ftp://ftp.dfci.harvard.edu/pub/hli/wtdbg/at-f1, published by `wtdbg2 paper <https://www.nature.com/articles/s41592-019-0669-3>`__, the complete result of Quast can be seen from :download:`here <./TEST3.pdf>`.